-This site is designed to make many of the works of Dr. Andrus available to those who are interested.
+This site is intended to make many of the works of Dr. Andrus available to those who are interested.

 Hyrum (12 March 1924 – 23 October 2016) was born and raised on a farm South of Rexburg, Idaho.
 As a teenager he began reading books from the family library while sitting on the ditch bank waiting for the next turn of the irrigation stream.
 Among his favorites were the Autobiography of Parley Parker Pratt, and Elder Pratt's KEY To Theology, to which Hyrum became particularly attached; reading it over and over again.
 He also enjoyed Joseph Fielding Smith's, Life of Joseph F. Smith and the Masterful Discourses and Writings of Orson Pratt, as well as many other major scholars of LDS thought.

 Hyrum’s first church assignment as Ward Clerk of the Lyman Ward came when he was 18.
 Two years later he also became President of the Lyman Ward Elder's Quorum.

 After the outbreak of World War II Hyrum was drafted into the Army in the spring of 1944 and became a member of the First Infantry Division, also known as the "Red One" which George Washington originally organized.
 On the 27 day voyage to his first assignment in the Philippine Islands, Hyrum spent most of his nights and free moments laying on a blanket under a lifeboat on the ship deepening his knowledge of the gospel as he poured through many LDS books he had brought along.